fsubasi/tekton-cicd/Readme.md

 #Notes

 Sometimes ngrok dns might be changed if you are using the free version.
-At this time, you need to update the payload url of the github webhook with the new dns.
+At this time, you need to update the payload url of the github webhook with the new dns!